We provide the following information for reference purposes only, and you should use it at your own risk: S54 Vanos Solenoid Procedure (E46 M3).

 P1531 (BMW xx, 0xxx): Vanos exhaust solenoid open circuit

 The failure of the vanos solenoid will cause the DME to not utilize the vanos.
-Unfortunately the engine timing is left in the same position as when the failure occurred.
-Thus the engine will likely behave better at low RPM and worse at high RPM, or worse at low RPM and better at high RPM.
-Engine misfire with fault codes can also occur.
+Unfortunately, the engine timing remains in the same position as when the failure occurred.
+As a result, the engine will likely behave better at low RPM and worse at high RPM, or conversely, worse at low RPM and better at high RPM.
+Moreover, engine misfire with fault codes can also occur.

 Diagnosis

-If a circuit code is present, disconnect the vanos solenoid electrical connector and spray clean both connectors with electronic contact cleaner.
-If this doesn’t resolve the code then the solenoid coil pack is likely failed.
+If a circuit code is present, first disconnect the Vanos solenoid electrical connector and clean both connectors with electronic contact cleaner.
+If this doesn’t resolve the code, the solenoid coil pack is likely faulty.

-A relatively less common failure that causes the above codes, less the electrical codes, is sticking solenoid valves.
-The solenoid valves can be cleaned as outlined in the procedure to address this possibility.
+A less common failure that causes similar codes (excluding electrical codes) is sticking solenoid valves.
+You can clean the solenoid valves as outlined in the procedure to address this issue.

-The above codes, less the electrical codes, can also occur when the vanos oil pump driver tabs break.
-Thus an effort must be taken to distinguish between the vanos solenoid coil pack failure and the oil pump driver tab(s) breakage.
+Moreover, the same codes (excluding electrical ones) can also occur if the Vanos oil pump driver tabs break.
+Therefore, it’s important to differentiate between a solenoid coil pack failure and a broken oil pump driver tab(s).

-A simple, but not conclusive, method of differentiating between the two failures is to reset the fault codes and start the engine and allow it to idle.
-If the oil pump driver tabs are broken the fault codes and check engine light will be generated in a few minutes.
-The solenoid coil pack failure is often intermittent and will take some driving before the fault codes and check engine light appear.
+One simple, though not definitive, method of differentiation is to reset the fault codes, start the engine, and let it idle.
+If the oil pump driver tabs break, the fault codes and check engine light will appear within a few minutes.
+In contrast, a solenoid coil pack failure is often intermittent, requiring some driving before the fault codes and check engine light show up.

-A definitive method of assessing which of the two failures exists is to remove the valve cover and inspect the oil pump driver tabs.
-If one or both are broken then that is the source of the problem.
-If they are present then the problem is most likely the solenoid coil pack.
+The definitive method of identifying the failure is to remove the valve cover and inspect the oil pump driver tabs.
+If one or both are broken, they are the source of the problem.
+If they are intact, the issue is most likely with the solenoid coil pack.

 Repair Procedure